 In 2005, Fine China issued The Jaws of Life on Phoenix-based label Common Wall Media.
 Propelled by chiming songs like "Are You On Drugs?", "Rated-R Movie" and "Don't Frown," the self-produced album was lush and layered, recorded with engineer Bob Hoag at Flying Blanket Recording in downtown Mesa.
 Withem's lyrics are wry and occasionally biting, given to asides of hesitation and doubt, but ultimately faithful.
 "I'm sorry for the hatred in my soul," Withem sings with unguarded openness on the haunting slow jam "I'm Sorry For the Hating."
 The album's post-punk melodic ism and sharp wit have held up; even as a decade's passed, The Jaws of Life sounds fresh and current.

-Pressed to vinyl for the first time, the album will feature a handful of new, exclusives remixes and a new original track from the band via a download card.
+Pressed to vinyl for the first time, the album will feature a handful of new, exclusives remixes from Soda Shop and MyKill & Walker, and new original track from Fine China "Every Nerve Alert" via download card.